-The County pays premiums to the external insurance carriers for general insurance coverage.
+The County pays premiums to the external insurance carriers for general municipal insurance coverage.
 In addition, funds are allocated annually within the County's budget for the Self Insurance Reserve (SIR) program.
-The SIR program is designed to cover the costs of investigation, defence and settlement of all claims falling below the deductible levels, as well as payment of the respective deductibles to the insurer on claims exceeding these levels.
+The SIR program is designed to cover the costs of investigation, defence and settlement of all claims falling below the County's deductible levels, and also covers payment of the respective deductibles to the insurer.